Josh Brolin: Franchise roles (2016–present)

 In April 2017, Brolin signed a four-film contract with 20th Century Fox studios to portray the Marvel Comics character Nathan Summers/Cable in the X-Men film series.
 Deadpool 2 (2018) was his first installment within that contract.
 He was set to reprise his role in Fox's planned X-Force movie until the acquisition of 20th Century Fox by Disney.
 In February 2019, Brolin joined the cast of Denis Villeneuve's Dune as Gurney Halleck.

 In 2021, Brolin voiced an alternate Thanos in What If...? series.
 In October of that year, Dune premiered to generally positive reviews.

 In April 2022, Brolin starred as Royal Abbot in the Amazon Prime Video series Outer Range.
 He also served as an executive producer.

 In March 2024, Dune: Part Two premiered to rave reviews.

 The second season of Outer Range appeared on May 16, with Brolin reprising his role and directing an episode.
 In 2025, Brolin starred in a leading role in Zach Cregger's horror film Weapons, replacing Pedro Pascal; the film released in August to critical acclaim.
 Later in the year, he is starring as the antagonist in Edgar Wright's The Running Man, an adaptation of Stephen King's 1982 novel, as well as Rian Johnson's Wake Up Dead Man: A Knives Out Mystery.

 Brolin has been cast in Ridley Scott's The Dog Stars, as well as Brian Duffield's film adaptation of Daniel Kraus' 2023 novel Whalefall, the latter reuniting him with Weapons costar Austin Abrams.
-He will also reprise his role as Gurney Halleck in Villenueve's third and final Dune film.
+He will also reprise his role as Gurney Halleck in Villeneuve's third and final Dune film.
 All three projects are slated for release in 2026.